makersacademy/chitter-challenge/README.md

 - learn how to use Timecop in testing - 10
 - learn how to model dataflow with a database app - 9
 - learn how to use rakefile - 8
+- learn how to use Travis - 8

 # skills developed